The Witcher 3: Wild Hunt – Blood and Wine: Plot

-Set after the events of the base game, Geralt is offered a contract by Duchess Anna Henrietta, the ruler of Toussaint, a vassal duchy under the Nilfgaardian Empire.
-Two knights of Toussaint have been murdered in strange circumstances, and Geralt is tasked with finding and killing the monster responsible.
+After the events of the base game, Geralt is offered a contract by Duchess Anna Henrietta, the ruler of Toussaint, a vassal duchy under the Nilfgaardian Empire.
+Two knights of Toussaint were murdered in strange circumstances, and Geralt is tasked with killing the monster responsible.

 When Geralt arrives in Toussaint, a third knight dies.
 All the men seem to be killed for violating the five virtues that all knights of Toussaint swear to uphold.
-He later sees a fourth knight get killed by the Beast, a higher vampire.
-He battles him until Regis, another higher vampire and friend of Geralt, interrupts the fight and convinces the Beast to leave.
-Regis explains that the Beast is named Dettlaff.
+The killer is actually Dettlaff van der Eretein, a higher vampire.
+Geralt sees him killing a fourth knight, and a fight ensues.
+Regis, another higher vampire and friend of Geralt, interrupts the fighting and convinces Dettlaff to leave.
 Regis is bonded to Dettlaff, by whom he is recovered, by vampire code.

-Geralt and Regis find out that someone kidnapped Dettlaff's former lover Rhenawedd to force him to murder the knights.
-After investigating for a while, they meet a wine keeper, who admits to selling to a mysterious buyer, known as the Cintrian.
+Geralt and Regis discover that someone kidnapped Dettlaff's former lover Rhenawedd to force him to murder the knights.
+Their investigation leads them to a wine keeper who admits to selling to the Cintrian, a mysterious buyer.
 The Cintrian later gets killed while trying to steal a jewel that Henrietta identifies as a family heirloom lost many years ago.
-She speculates that her long lost sister Syanna, who was exiled for supposedly being afflicted by a curse, may be involved.
+She speculates that her long-lost sister Syanna, who was exiled for supposedly being cursed, may be involved.

-Geralt, Regis and Detlaff team-up to investigate and discover that Syanna and Rhenawedd are the same person.
-She faked her own kidnapping and orchestrated the attempted theft of the jewel.
-Dettlaff feels betrayed and threatens to destroy the capital city of Toussaint, unless Syanna agrees to meet him for an explanation within three days.
-Henrietta demands Geralt to kill Dettlaff after learning he is the Beast.
+Geralt, Regis, and Detlaff team up to investigate and discover that Syanna and Rhenawedd are the same person.
+She faked her own kidnapping and orchestrated the murders.
+Dettlaff feels betrayed and threatens to destroy the capital city of Toussaint unless Syanna agrees to meet him for an explanation within three days.
+After learning of the situation, Henrietta confines Syanna to protect her from Dettlaff and orders Geralt to kill him.

-Three days later, lesser vampires begin attacking the city.
-To find Detlaff, Geralt has two choices: free Syanna or find the Unseen Elder.
-If Geralt chooses to free Syanna, he goes to the Land of a Thousand Fables, a world within an enchanted fairy tale book where the sisters used to play as children, and locates her.
-While in there, he has the option to retrieve a magical ribbon for her.
+Three days later, lesser vampires attack the city.
+To find Detlaff, Geralt has two choices: free Syanna or find the Unseen Elder, the head of Toussaint's vampires.
+If Geralt chooses to free Syanna, he goes to the Land of a Thousand Fables, a world within an enchanted fairy tale book where the sisters used to play, and locates her.
+While in there, he can retrieve a magical ribbon for her.
 She explains that she killed the knights because they exiled her, and some of them even abused her.
 If Geralt opts to find the Unseen Elder, he persuades him to summon Dettlaff.
+The head vampire summons Dettlaff to Tesham Mutna and has all vampires withdraw from Beauclair.